Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 }'
 ```

-Next, use RStan to compile and run the Stan model.
-Here is an example of how to do this in R:
+Use RStan to compile and run the Stan model:

 ```r
 library(rstan)